DataWraith/arxiv-frontpage/README.md

 Each tag is associated with an "interestingness" multiplier, and the final frontpage ranks papers by multiplying the confidence that a given tag is present with its interestingness modifier.
 The resulting score is then summed over all tags, giving you a personalized ranking of fresh papers.

-The GitHub Actions automatically pull new data and regenerate the site once on every weekday -- you may need to allow GitHub Actions to commit new changes in the repository settings if you fork the project.
+The GitHub Actions automatically pull new data and regenerate the site once on every weekday -- if you fork the repo, you may need to change the repository settings to allow Actions to commit and push changes.

 ## How does it work?